konjoinfinity/project3frontend/README.md

 ## Acknowledgments

 - We took some inspiration and guidance from a couple of example projects we saw in class, most prominently Express Twitter.
 Sometimes, the best way to figure out a tricky bit of code is to see it "in the wild."
-- Thanks to our excelllent instructors, [Hammad Malik](https://github.com/tomatohammado) and [Zakk Fleischmann], for their ongoing support and encouragement.
+- Thanks to our excelllent instructors, [Hammad Malik](https://github.com/tomatohammado) and [Zakk Fleischmann](https://github.com/zakkman), for their ongoing support and encouragement.
 - A special shoutout to our fellow SEI2 classmates for volunteering pictures of their beloved cats and dogs for our seed data!
 They are all the best boys and girls.